KNOW YOUR ENEMY: COLD, FLU OR ALLERGIES?

 ALLERGY Common |

-*You should consult a physician to be sure which condition you have.
+*You should consult a physician to confirm the cause of your symptoms.